-Dr. Domínguez-Redondo has been one of the five independent experts from the Americas and Europe to carry out an Observation Mission on the situation of human rights defenders in Mexico.
+Dr. Domínguez-Redondo was one of the five independent experts from the Americas and Europe to carry out an Observation Mission on the situation of human rights defenders in Mexico.
 The final report (in Spanish and English) can be found here.
 She has participated in the European Union-China, Irish-Chinese and German-Chinese human rights dialogues.
 She was also engaged with the Latin-American and European Human Rights Network.
-Among other projects under her responsibility she led the British Council DelPHE-Iraq project implementing the first Human Rights Masters programme in Iraq, at Duhok University.
+Among other projects under her responsibility she led the British Council DelPHE-Iraq project creating the first Human Rights Masters programme in Iraq, at Duhok University.

 She has delivered lectures, capacity building courses and conference papers to governmental and non-govermental audiences in Argentina, Belgium, Brazil, Brussels, Chile, China, Denmark, Finland, France, Germany, Hungary, India, Iran, Iraq, Ireland, Italy, Malta Mexico, Peru, Spain, Switzerland, Syria, Thailand, United Kingdom, United States of America and Venezuela.

 A full CV of Dr. Domínguez Redondo is available here .

 Spanish- Mother tongue